 Learn more about how to fit hiking boots.

-How To Break In Walking Boots
+3. Learn How To Break In Hiking Boots

-What To Carry In Your Kitbag?
+What To Carry In Your Kitbag To Prevent Blisters

 If you become aware of rubbing or hot spots when you’re out on the hills, quick action is the key to preventing blisters on your feet.
 Before the fluid begins to build up, cover the area with a padded blister plaster to ease the pressure.
 Try not to pop your blister as you will run the risk of it becoming infected.
 Carry spare socks and change into them immediately if the ones you are wearing become damp or uncomfortable for any reason.

 We hope we’ve given you some useful information on what causes blisters, how to prevent them, and how to select the best footwear for walking, to ensure a pain-free adventure.
+Shop our hiking boots today.